 As you would expect given the number of cruises that leave Miami, it has the capacity to dock a number of cruise ships as once.
 In fact, with a total of eight terminals (with several more on the way), more than a half-dozen ships can be berthed at any given time.
 Below we’ve listed current terminal and those under construction or soon to be built.

-Currently the crown jewel of the Port of Miami, Terminal A is exclusive to Royal Caribbean and is a monument to the cruise line.
+Currently one of the crown jewels of the Port of Miami, Terminal A is exclusive to Royal Caribbean and is a monument to the cruise line.
 Featuring a modern styled look, Terminal A is at the far east end of the port, and is large enough to handle Royal Caribbean’s biggest ships, which are the largest in the world.

-Slated for completion in 2022 at a cost of $300 million, this terminal complex will be home to MSC and act as a flagship terminal at the port.
-It is planned at the far east end of the terminal complex, making it the last terminal as you make your way out of the main channel to the open ocean.
+Slated for completion in 2023/24 at a cost of $300 million, this terminal complex (pronounced “Double A” and “Triple A”) will be home to MSC and act as a flagship terminal at the port, with the ability to dock two ships at once.
+It is planned at the far east end of the terminal complex, making them the last terminals as you make your way out of the main channel to the open ocean.

-The new Terminal B is home to a Norwegian Cruise Lines.
+Terminal B (pictured above) is home to a Norwegian Cruise Lines.
 Featuring a large rounded façade that’s reminiscent of an ocean wave and a spectacular piece of modern architecture, the terminal — known as “The Pearl of Miami” — acts as the flagship home for one of the world’s largest cruise lines.

-An older terminal that often serves Norwegian Cruise Lines, Terminal C still gets heavy use.
+An older terminal that often served Norwegian Cruise Lines before that cruise line moved next door, Terminal C still gets use from cruise lines like Disney and MSC.
 From here you can get a great view of all of the Miami area, looking out east to South Beach or west to downtown.

 Terminals D & E